-When carrying a baton, uniformed personnel shall carry the baton in its authorized holder on the equipment belt or outer vest carrier.
+When carrying a baton, uniformed personnel shall carry the baton in its authorized holder on the equipment belt.
 Plainclothes and non-field personnel may carry the baton as authorized and in accordance with the needs of their assignment or at the direction of their supervisor.

-303.6 TEAR GAS GUIDELINES
+302.6 TEAR GAS GUIDELINES